Fatal accident claims – Claiming compensation after the passing of a loved one

 What is the Statutory Bereavement Award?

-As part of the Fatal Accidents Act 1976, a statutory bereavement award is a payment made to dependents following a death of a loved one when someone else’s negligence was the cause of death.
+As part of the Fatal Accidents Act 1976, a statutory bereavement award, also known as bereavement damages, is a payment made to dependents following a death of a loved one when someone else’s negligence was the cause of death.

-You are eligible to claim Statutory Bereavement if you are a family member or were a cohabitating partner, living together for at least two years before your loved one’s death.
+You are eligible to claim Statutory Bereavement if you are a family member or were a cohabiting partner, living together for at least two years before your loved one’s death.

 How much is the Statutory Bereavement Award?

-Currently, the amount awarded for Statutory Bereavement is £15,120.
+Currently, the amount awarded for Statutory Bereavement, or bereavement damages, is £15,120.
 It can be paid to the deceased’s husband, wife, partner or the parents of a deceased child under 18.

 You’ll claim more with us.